 This isn’t to say that humans are becoming obsolete in the workforce like some more reactionary headlines might suggest.
 Instead, it means that humans are free to stop acting like computers, and start acting like, well, humans!
 Process digitization means freeing up your employees to focus on the things computers can’t do—things like innovation and creativity.
 It also means lower operating costs.

 Part 2: Performance Management

-human touch to marketing, but it can now be based on more complete and accurate
+With performance management, you can see things in greater detail than ever before, including the performance of your employees.
+Again, there’s still a good amount of human touch to marketing, but it can now be based on more complete and accurate information.

 Part 3: Worker Enablement

 All this digitization also means greater flexibility when it comes to the way your employees themselves think about work.
 With the internet, the “place” in “workplace” becomes a far more flexible term.
 While physical office spaces still have their place, a lot of the time there’s no reason to limit your employees as to where they can work.

 As long as they have steady internet access and can be productive, some of them can work remotely, which they may prefer.
 For some businesses, digital transformation can mean opening up the possibility of working from home.
 70% of professionals are already doing so to some degree.
 It is the way of the future, so no company should count out the possibility of allowing their workers to operate remotely.